atdd-bdd/GherkinExecutorForJava/README.md

 The table form for expressing shared understanding came from Ward Cunningham's FIT (Framework for Integrated Testing).
 Gherkin was created by Aslak Hellesøy.
 The process for creating unit tests (ala SpecFlow) was from Gojko Adzic.
 Dan North coined the term “Behavior Driven Development”.

+### More Information

+This README file gives an overview of operation.
+See these other files for more information.

+* Detail.md - This has details the Data, Import, and Define statements, as well as on tables and multi-line strings,

+* Examples.md - More detail on the examples.

+* Design.md – the approach taken as well as maintenance notes

+* Other.md – stuff that just doesn’t seem to fit elsewhere

+* Style.md – some thoughts on how to organize your feature files

 ## Why Use Gherkin?